raphaelmue/dashup/docs/architectures/testing/test_plan.md

 ### 4.1 Outline of Test Inclusions

 We will test units of our backend and the integration between frontend and backend.
-The integration tests of course do test the frontend as well.
+Besides the UI tests within the integration tests, we do have dedicated frontend tests as well.
+Smoke tests especially help us to receive quick feedback, whether the main features are still working or not and test both frontend and backend.

 ### 4.2  Outline of other Candidates for Potential Inclusion